-A process by which one first increases critical awareness and understanding of the power dynamics that occur at multiple levels in their lives.
-To address these power dynamics, one then develops skills for gaining control over affected aspects of their lives.
+A process by which one first increases critical awareness and understanding of the power dynamics that occur at multiple levels in one's life.
+To address these power dynamics, one then develops skills for gaining control over affected aspects of one's life.

 Advocacy involves active promotion of a cause or principle involving actions that lead to a selected goal.

 Becoming knowledgeable of the injustices or the oppressions in an individual’s life and in society around them.

 In community psychology practice, the ability to enhance the capacity of individuals and groups to lead effectively, by collaboratively engaging, energizing, and mobilizing individuals and groups regarding an issue of shared importance (Dalton & Wolfe, 2012).

 Activities or actions that promote empowerment between departments or divisions within an organization.

 A process in which an organization exerts its control and influence to facilitate the empowerment of its members.
 The process includes supporting organization members, building coalitions with other organizations, and making changes in the community around the organization.